 So start here:

-Practice these subtle shifts, and In my next post, I’ll give you my top 5 exercises for improving diastasis recti through better alignment and gentle core strengthening and toning.
+In my next post, I’ll give you my top 5 exercises for improving diastasis recti through better alignment and gentle core strengthening and toning.

-UK-based Mom of 2 Wendy Powell is founder of the internationally recognized and sought after MuTu® System program.
+UK-based Mom of two, Wendy Powell is founder of the internationally recognized and sought after MuTu® System program.
 She has accrued over 12 years experience, proven record and study in the pre and postpartum fitness industry.
 Connect with Wendy by signing up to receive information on the MuTu System website, on Facebook, Twitter + Pinterest.
-Programs can be downloaded online, or DVDs shipped internationally, all available from the website.
+Programs can be downloaded online, or purchased on DVDs shipped internationally, all available from the website.

 Have questions about diastasis recti?
 Ask below and Wendy will answer them!